tes/seguir/readme.md

 This will push any documentation changes to gh-pages.

-## Todo

-### API

-* Move some newsfeed work into background worker - use job queue

-### Functionality
+### Future Functionality / Roadmap

 * Private messaging between friends ?
+* Circles vs Friends / tighter privacy controls

 ## Requires

-This uses Node, Restify for the API server with Cassandra as a backend.
+This uses Node, Restify for the API server with Cassandra as a backend, and if using background workers requires Redis to manage the worker scheduling.